tldr-pages/tldr/pages/netbsd/cal.md

 # cal

-> Prints calendar information, with the current day highlighted.
+> Print a calendar with the current day highlighted.
 > More information: <https://man.freebsd.org/cgi/man.cgi?cal>.

 - Display a calendar for the current month: